Sensirion/arduino-i2c-different-buses-example/README.md

 ...
 ```

+You can find more details and options how to configure several I2C buses on the ESP32 platform using the Arduino IDE: https://randomnerdtutorials.com/esp32-i2c-communication-arduino-ide/

 # STM32 Nucleo 64 Board

 The STM32 Nucleo 64 board has pre-defined I2C pins.
 We use I2C1 (SDA on pin 14, SCL on pin 15) and